PrachiRahurkar/entity-extraction/README.md

 The "Twitter US Airline Sentiment" dataset on Kaggle provides a rich source of real-world data for sentiment analysis related to airlines.
 However, beyond just sentiment, this data can yield valuable insights regarding **operational aspects of airlines (like airport operations)**.

-Download this dataset from herehttps://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/download?datasetVersionNumber=4
+Download this dataset from here: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/download?datasetVersionNumber=4

 ## Problem Statement